THIS CHAPTER CONTAINS VIOLENCE THAT MAY NOT BE SUITABLE TO SOME READERS.

 Damon exhaled.
 "All thanks to Solaren."

 "We were just… looking for a spot to eat."
 He lifted the large basket.
-Even from here, the smell drifted.
+The smell drifted to where Cythera stood.

 Cythera blinked once, realizing.
 "Wait."

 She wiped her brow with the back of her hand, soft droplets slipping down her temple.
-Her muscles were defined — not bulky, but carved by discipline.
+Her muscles were defined and so was her physique, not bulky, but carved by discipline.

 "I'm hungry," she added simply.